-Feeling healthy requires both physical and mental well-being; studies have shown that people who self-assess poor physical and mental health have poorer health outcomes.
+Feeling healthy is associated with both physical and mental well-being.
 In 2012, Clark County respondents reported a slightly better general health status than was reported by all Nevada respondents, but not as well as all U.S. respondents.
 Male respondents reported better health than female respondents.
 Additionally, the data showed wide variations by race/ethnicity.
-Hispanics reported a poorer overall general health status than White non-Hispanics or Black non-Hispanics.
-Black non-Hispanics had the highest proportion (24.1%) of respondents reporting only fair or poor health, compared with White non-Hispanic (17.6%) and Hispanic (17.9%) respondents.
+Hispanic residents reported a poorer overall general health status than non-Hispanic White or non-Hispanic Black residents.
+Non-Hispanic Black residents had the highest proportion (24.1%) of respondents reporting only fair or poor health.